ShehanAT/Twitter-Interface/README.md

 ### Logs:
 * Added create-react-app client for React frontend
-* use #allow-insecure-localhost on chrome to bypass invalid certificate for https://localhost error
+* use #allow-insecure-localhost on chrome to bypass invalid certificate for https://localhost error:white-checkmark: